NeuralVFX/wasserstein-gan/USAGE.md

 - Extract into `data/bedroom/train`  (I don't have a shell script for this yet)

-- Or try any dataset with at least a coupple thousand images of similar domain
+- Or try any dataset with at least a couple thousand images of similar domain

 ## Train The Model
 ```bash